Openhouse FY23-24 Impact Report

 ‣ Stanley Watson & Manny Anes

-Rainbow Club Monthly Donors
+Monthly Donors

 Openhouse’s monthly recurring donors, fondly called the Rainbow Club, are a dedicated group of individuals whose sustained giving efforts help make Openhouse’s programming a reality.
 Thank you, Rainbow Club members!

-• Emilie Alexis Gordon
+• Alexis Gordon

-• Ruth Herring & Pamela Peniston
+• Ruth Herring

 • Arthur Horowitz

-• Crisco & Margaret McCullough
+• Crisco McCullough

 • Henry Milich